eocdb/eocdb-webui/docs/source/ocdb_training.md

 spellos in test.md.

 Once done, have a coffee.
 When you have finished enjoying the coffee check whether the [document](https://ocdb.readthedocs.io) has changed

+## Challenge 3

+Upload an image file to the documentation repository to an appropriate directory.

+## Challenge 4

+Include that image to the documentation

+## Challenge 5

+repeat that process using a csv file.